Light in correlated disordered media: Mesoscopic and near-field effects

 Recall that the spatial correlation of the field in the numerator is described by the Bethe-Salpeter equation [Eq.~\eqref{eq:th_bethe_salpeter_full_vector}].

 Let us first consider the simplest model of an infinite medium illuminated by a point source at position $\rg_0$.
-For large observation distances ($|\rg- \rg_0| \gg \ell_\text{s}$ and $|\rg^\prime- \rg_0| \gg \ell_\text{s}$), one can derive the following general result~\cite{dogariu2015electromagnetic, vynck2014polarization, carminati2021book}
+For large observation distances ($|\rg- \rg_0| \gg \ell_\text{s}$ and $|\rg^\prime- \rg_0| \gg \ell_\text{s}$), one can derive the following general result~\cite{dogariu2015electromagnetic, vynck2014polarization, carminati2021principles}

 where $\langle \mathbf{G} \rangle$ is the averaged Green function in the medium.
-It is interesting to note that this form of the field correlation function is always found under general conditions of statistical homogeneity and isotropy of the field~\cite{setala2003universality}.
+This form of the field correlation function is always found under general conditions of statistical homogeneity and isotropy of the field~\cite{setala2003universality}.

 In order to characterize the field spatial correlation averaged over the polarization degrees of freedom, one often introduces the degree of spatial coherence